 The Postman is your Bestie ~~ He/She brings you all the crap you have ordered while up through the night feeding or during nap time while your husband is at work and doesn’t know a think about it then you meet said Postman in Tesco nod your head indicating a silent hello because even they know you order too much and it’s probably not common knowledge!

-You become addicted to TV you never watched before ~~ Be it ‘This Morning’ ‘Loose women’ ‘Judge Judy’ or even ‘Home under the hammer’ from 2001 you have to get your fix.
+You become addicted to the TV you never watched before ~~ Be it ‘This Morning’ ‘Loose women’ ‘Judge Judy’ or even ‘Home under the hammer’ from 2001 you have to get your fix.
 Its series linked.
-In fact on one occasion I haven known someone (its might be me or perhaps not) to record the end of Jeremy Kyle because they were dying to find out if the guys brothers uncle stole from them and could possibly be the dad while they went to a toddler group.
+In fact on one occasion I have known someone (its might be me or perhaps not) to record the end of Jeremy Kyle because they were dying to find out if the mans brothers uncle stole from them and could possibly be the dad, while they went out at a toddler group.

 You hate your house ~~ Hate is maybe a bit strong but you start to notice things that really annoy you about your house that didn’t before.
-You hate the colour scheme of the living room, you notice painting that needs done, where you dumped your shoes wasn’t a problem 7 months ago but it is now and you need an extension on the extension for all the baby and toddler toys and contraptions.
-Just get the For Sale sign up its easier to move!
+You hate the colour scheme of the living room, you notice painting that needs to be done, where you dumped your shoes wasn’t a problem 7 months ago but it is now and you need an extension on the extension for all the baby and toddler toys.
+Just get the For Sale sign up as it’s easier to move at this point!